A guide to help migrate from Classic Updates to EAS Update.

 3

-To allow updates to apply to builds built with EAS, update your EAS build profiles in eas.json to include channel
+To allow updates to apply to builds built with EAS, update your EAS Build profiles in eas.json to include channel

 properties.
-These channels should replace any releaseChannel
+These channels replace releaseChannel

 properties.
 We find it convenient to name the channel